-To the study of nature and the facts about environment.
+To the study of nature and the facts about environment:

-- To find and implement scientific, technological, economic and political solutions to environmental problems. - To study the interrelationship between living organism and environment. - To appreciate the importance of environment by assessing its impact on the human world; envision the surrounding environment, its functions and its value. - To study the dynamic processes and understand the features of the earth's interior and surface. - To study the integrated themes and biodiversity, natural resources, pollution control and waste management.
+- To finding and implementing scientific, technological, economic and political solutions to environmental problems. - To study the interrelationship between living organism and environment. - To appreciate the importance of environment by assessing its impact on the human world; envision the surrounding environment, its functions and its value. - To study the dynamic processes and understand the features of the earth's interior and - To study the integrated themes and biodiversity, natural resources, pollution control and waste management.

-UNIT I ENVIRONMENT, ECOSYSTEMS AND BIODIVERSITY
+UNIT I ENVIRONMENT.
+ECOSYSTEMS AND BIODIVERSITY

-Definition, scope and importance of Risk and hazards; Chemical hazards, Physical hazards, Biological hazards in the environment - concept of an ecosystem - structure and function of an ecosystem - producers, consumers and decomposers-Oxygen cycle and Nitrogen cycle - energy flow in the ecosystem - ecological succession processes - Introduction, types, characteristic features, structure and function of the (a) forest ecosystem (b) grassland ecosystem (c) desert ecosystem (d) aquatic ecosystems (ponds, streams, lakes, rivers, oceans, estuaries) - Introduction to biodiversity definition: genetic, species and ecosystem diversity - biogeographical classification of India - value of biodiversity at global, national and local levels - India as a mega-diversity nation - hot-spots of biodiversity - threats to biodiversity: habitat loss, poaching of wildlife, man-wildlife conflicts - endangered and endemic species of India - conservation of biodiversity: In-situ and ex-situ conservation of biodiversity.
+Definition, scope and importance of Risk and hazards; Chemical hazards, Physical hazards, Biological hazards in the environment - concept of an ecosystem - structure and function of an ecosystem - producers, consumers and decomposers-Oxygen cycle and Nitrogen cycle - energy flow in the ecosystem - ecological succession processes - Introduction, types, characteristic features, structure and function of the (a) forest ecosystem (b) grassland ecosystem (c) desert ecosystem (d) aquatic ecosystems (ponds, streams, lakes, rivers, oceans, estuaries) - Introduction to biodiversity definition: genetic, species and ecosystem diversity - biogeographical classification of India - value of biodiversity: consumptive use, productive use, social, ethical, aesthetic and option values - Biodiversity at global, national and local levels - India as a mega-diversity nation - hot-spots of biodiversity - threats to biodiversity: habitat loss, poaching of wildlife, man-wildlife conflicts - endangered and endemic species of India - conservation of biodiversity: In-situ and ex-situ conservation of biodiversity.
 Field study of common plants, insects, birds Field study of simple ecosystems - pond, river, hill slopes, etc.